 Smartcat

-We often recommend Smartcat to students or others interested in professional translation because it is a simple, easy tool that is free for translators to use within limits.
+We often recommend Smartcat to students or others interested in professional translation because it is an easy tool that is free for translators to use within limits.
 It also has machine translation integration in the free version, making it a powerful tool.
 The paid version includes project management and payment automation, which makes it appealing for LSPs.
+Originally a bare bones simple product, Smartcat has been continually under development and now offers functionalities such as website CMS integration, video auto-subtitling, and a host of new AI, LLM related developments.

 TermSoup